danmar/cppcheck/man/manual.md

 There are two ways:

-- Open the "Contracts" tab at the bottom of the screen.
-Find the function in the listbox and double click on it.
+- Open the "Functions" or "Variables" tab at the bottom of the screen.
+Find the function or variable in the listbox and double click on it.
 - Right click on a warning and click on "Edit contract.." in the popup menu.
 This popup menu item is only available if the warning is not inconclusive.

 ## Incomplete analysis